 All students will live in safe and traditional Halls of Residence on the school’s campus.
 The boarding houses at the schools are superb and have well-equipped common rooms with comfortable sofas, a television and private study rooms.
 Students have access to a common room and may use it as a space to relax and talk with friends and Student Hosts throughout the evening.

 Most of the bedrooms have 2 beds, so most students will share with 1 other person.
 There are also some bigger rooms for 3-6 people.
 When possible, we mix up different nationalities, so that students have more opportunities to learn about a different culture and to practise speaking in English.

-(Student, Pre-A-Level, Lord Wandsworth College) Alice Wang, China
+Student, Pre-A-Level, Lord Wandsworth College – Alice, China

 “I arrived at Lord Wandsworth College, after eleven hours on an aeroplane.
 Everything was so strange: different from my country, different from my language.
 Then I arrived at my language school.
 It is located in the countryside.
 It is so beautiful with an azure blue sky, pure white clouds and a green sheet of trees and grass.
 There is pure and fresh air and everything made me feel relaxed and happy.

 The girls live in a communal House, it is a nice building.
 We have one very big lounge, there are sofas, a tv and a piano there.
 We can watch TV or use the DVD player to watch movies and we can play table tennis, billiards or play the piano.”